LinArcX/winny/README.md

 - Move file to a directory:
 `Move-Item -Path <source-file> -Destination <dest-directory>`

-Alt+F7: Clears the command history.
+- `Alt+F7`: Clears the command history.
-Ctrl+C: Break out of the subprompt or terminate execution.
+- `Ctrl+C`: Break out of the subprompt or terminate execution.
-Ctrl + End : Delete all the characters in the line after the cursor.
+- `Ctrl` + End : Delete all the characters in the line after the cursor.
-Ctrl + Left Arrow || Ctrl + Right Arrow : Move left or right one word at a time.
+- Ctrl + Left Arrow || Ctrl + Right Arrow : Move left or right one word at a time.
-Ctrl + S: Pause||resume the display of output.
+- Ctrl + S: Pause||resume the display of output.
-Esc Clear the current line.
+- Esc Clear the current line.
-F1 Moves the cursor one character to the right on the command line.
+- F1 Moves the cursor one character to the right on the command line.
 At the end of the line, inserts one character from the text of your last command.
-F2 Creates a new command line by copying your last command line up to the character you type.
+- F2 Creates a new command line by copying your last command line up to the character you type.
-F3 Completes the command line with the content from your last command line, starting from the current cursor position to the end of the line.
+- F3 Completes the command line with the content from your last command line, starting from the current cursor position to the end of the line.
-F4 Deletes characters from your current command line, starting from the current cursor position up to the character you type.
+- F4 Deletes characters from your current command line, starting from the current cursor position up to the character you type.
-F5 Scans backward through your command history.
+- F5 Scans backward through your command history.
-F7: Similar to get-history.
+- F7: Similar to get-history.
 Displays a pop-up window with your command history and allows you to select a command.
 Use the arrow keys to scroll through the list.
 Press Enter to select a command to run, or press the Right arrow to place the text on the command line.
-F8 Uses text you’ve entered to scan backward through your command history for commands that match the text you’ve typed so far on the command line.
+- F8 Uses text you’ve entered to scan backward through your command history for commands that match the text you’ve typed so far on the command line.
-F9 Runs a specific numbered command from your command history.
+- F9 Runs a specific numbered command from your command history.
 Command numbers are listed when you press F7 or get-history.
-Page Up / Page Down: Gets the first/last command in the command history.
+- Page Up / Page Down: Gets the first/last command in the command history.
-Right-click If QuickEdit is disabled, displays an editing shortcut menu with Mark, Copy, Paste, Select All, Scroll, and Find options.
+- Right-click If QuickEdit is disabled, displays an editing shortcut menu with Mark, Copy, Paste, Select All, Scroll, and Find options.
 To copy the screen buffer to the Clipboard, right-click, choose Select, and then press Enter.
-Tab / Shift+Tab: Press the Tab key or press Shift+Tab to access the tab expansion function, which include folder or filename autocompletion.
+- Tab / Shift+Tab: Press the Tab key or press Shift+Tab to access the tab expansion function, which include folder or filename autocompletion.

 # Applications
 ## Necessary